-At George Town, go aboard a replica of Bass and Flinders‘ sloop Norfolk – used to find out if Tasmania was an island or not.
-Go below, it’s a tight squeeze but worth it.
-See the captain’s and crew’s quarters and look for Flinders’ peculiar cat Trim, renowned for sailing the world with his master.
-A frisky character born at sea, he could jump through a sailor’s clasped hands and would whip meat off the fork of unsuspecting crewman.
-As you explore the Huon pine sloop, note there’s not a screw or nail in sight – trunnels or treenails hold the entire vessel together.
+At George Town, go aboard a replica of Bass and Flinders’ sloop Norfolk at the Bass and Flinders Centre.
+The Norfolk is berthed next to a wharf with a typical dockside warehouse, complete with crew waiting to go aboard.
+As you explore the Huon pine sloop, note there’s not a screw or nail in sight: trunnels or treenails hold the entire vessel together.
 See artefacts, watch movies and go on a tour to learn about Australian maritime history.

 7. The Tench Penitentiary Chapel Historic Site

 In the early 1830’s, a service in the chapel of the Van Diemen’s Land Prisoners’ Barracks Penitentiary (The Tench) was far from holy.
-Built in the shape of a cruciform and designed to make space for the growing numbers of convicts arriving in the colony, it included thirty-six solitary cells, later declared inhumane.
+Built in the shape of a cruciform, it included thirty-six solitary cells, later declared inhumane.
 When transportation ended, the site became Hobart Town Gaol for the next 100 years.
 Parts of the chapel were converted into Supreme Courts connected by tunnels to the gaol, and an execution yard and gallows were added.
 More than 50,000 convicts passed through here, their stories told through various guided tours.
-For a glimpse into the past, join the living history theatre production, No Mercy, presented across the two court rooms at The Tench – one of Australia’s most significant convict precincts.

 8. Waddamana Power Station